State Farm® Invites Individuals to Submit Causes to Bring $25,000 to their Neighborhood

 When the maximum of 3,000 submissions are received or the deadline of March 6 (whichever comes first), the State Farm Youth Advisory Board will review all submissions and identify the top 200 based on a scoring rubric.

-In the Philadelphia area, two organizations Neighborhood Bike Works and the West Philly Tool Library received $25K grants.
+In Philadelphia, two organizations Neighborhood Bike Works and the West Philly Tool Library received $25K grants.
 I would encourage all organizations to put their name in the hat.
 It's a really fantastic, grassroots thing, said Erin DeCou of Philadelphia Neighborhood Bike Works who received funding for their Earn a Bike Education Program.
 Having the Youth Advisory Board decide who makes it into the top 200, and then having the community vote through Facebook really makes you feel connected to the whole process and the community.

 The top 200 causes will be announced on Facebook on April 4 and anyone who has the free Facebook application can vote for their favorite causes with up to 10 votes per day until April 22.
 On April 29 the Facebook app, the top 40 vote-receiving causes will be announced.